MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow-using-ai-recorder.md

 1. **Open the AI Recorder:**

     When you open Power Automate Desktop, select the **Record with Copilot** option and then select **Start**.
-If this option isn’t available, please review the [Prerequisites](#prerequisites).
+If this option isn’t available, review the [Prerequisites](#prerequisites).

     :::image type="content" source="media/create-flow-with-ai-recorder/record-with-copilot.png" alt-text="Screenshot of the option to create a desktop flow by selecting the Record with Copilot option.":::

+1. **Welcome screen:**

-1. Welcome Screen: A welcome screen with tips on using the recorder will appear.
-Click ‘Next’ to proceed.
+    A welcome screen with tips on using the recorder appears.
+Select **Next** to proceed.

+1. **Select recording settings:**

-1. Select Recording Settings: If you have multiple monitors, choose the one you want to use for recording.
+    If you have multiple monitors, choose the one you want to use for recording.
 Also, select your preferred microphone and speaker for narration.
-Once configured, select ‘Next’.
+Once configured, select **Next**.

+1. **Recording tips:**

-1. Recording Tips: You’ll hear some final tips before starting.
-When ready, click ‘Record’.
+    You hear some final tips before starting.
+When ready, select **Record**.

+1. **Record the process:**

-1. Record the Process: Describe the process you want to automate as if you’re teaching someone.
+    Describe the process you want to automate as if you’re teaching someone.
 The more detail you provide, the better the results.

+1. **Finish recording:**

-1. Finish Recording: When you’re done, select ‘Done’.
-Power Automate will analyze the video, your narration, and mouse movements to create the automation.
-This will take a few minutes.
+    When you’re done, select **Done**.
+Power Automate analyzes the video, your narration, and mouse movements to create the automation.
+This process takes a few minutes.

+1. **Review and customize:**

-1. Review and Customize: Once the analysis is complete, the automation will be displayed in the flow designer.
+    Once the analysis is complete, the automation is displayed in the flow designer.
 Review it, make any necessary adjustments, and fill in any missing details.
 When satisfied, save and run your automation.
 For more customization options, explore the flow designer options.

 ## Frequently asked questions

 ### Are there any known limitations for the AI Recorder?

 * The AI Recorder is currently available only in environments based in the US for users with work or school accounts.
 At this time, English is the only supported language.
-We are actively working to expand support to more regions and languages in the coming months.
+We're actively working to expand support to more regions and languages in the coming months.

 * The AI Recorder requires you to speak and explain the automation process.
-If no narration is provided, no automation will be generated.
+If no narration is provided, no automation is generated.

 * Interaction with clicks or keystrokes is essential during recording.
-Simply talking over a screen without any mouse or keyboard interaction will not return an automation suggestion.
+Simply talking over a screen without any mouse or keyboard interaction doesn't return an automation suggestion.

 ### What are some best practices when using the AI Recorder?